 - A cute hat or bow for baby to wear.
 You will be provided the basic hat in the hospital, but you may want something cuter for pics.

-- A special blanket for baby: You may want to use your own swaddling blankets or just have it with you for pictures.
+- A special blanket for baby: You may want to use your own swaddling blankets or just have them with you for pictures.